 be able to log into the Strength Academy at DrSaraSolomon.com to access the:

 thorough exercise demonstration videos.
 Detailed written explanations are also provided.
-This library will continue to grow over time (I encourage you to master the basics before jumping to the more advanced exercises).
+This library will continue to grow over time

 have access to me (Sara) in the private facebook group.
 If your facebook name is different than the name/email you used for your purchase, then email me at firstname.lastname@example.org with your receipt and your facebook name.
 I pop into the facebook group once a day.
 You can post questions about the theory and the workouts.
 If you are not sure if you are doing an exercise properly, you can film yourself doing the exercise and post it in the facebook group for my feedback.
 I want you to post your progress and daily wins in the facebook group!
 Note that if you cancel your membership, you will be removed from the facebook group and the Strength Academy.